lean-klinker/cyber-dojo-workshops/readme.md

 The scripts found in the `scripts` folder will setup cyber dojo on an Ubuntu server.

+**IMPORTANT**: All scripts are intended to be run at the root of this repository.
+The scripts use paths that are relative to the root.

 The order of the scripts is as follows:

 1. `./scripts/setup-docker.sh`